devgeeks/ExampleMobileDevWorkflow/README.md

 Run `grunt test` - This will lint the source (`grunt lint`), concat the source into a single js file (`grunt concat`) and finally run the headless Jasmine tests (`grunt jasmine`).

+## Workflow

+JavaScript files are in `src`.
+They are kept out of the www tree so that they can be linted without trying to lint the concatenated and minified versions.
+However, the index.html should have a script tag only for the JavaScript files in either `www/components` (managed by Bower) or `www/js`.

+Building and testing the project is normally done via the Grunt tasks below.

 ## Grunt tasks

 `grunt lint`